 Taking Stock in the New Year

-As we closeout 2018, we give thanks for our blessing, take note of unachieved goals, and begin to set new expectations for the upcoming year.
+As we close out 2023, we give thanks for our blessing, take note of unachieved goals, and begin to set new expectations for the upcoming year.
 We begin to pull together documents in preparation for tax season, and we update our family budget.
 We may look at our savings, and maybe even our investments.
-Each day about 169 million Americans look to Wall Street, considered the center of the financial market, to take stock on the performance of their investments.
+Each day, about 169 million Americans look to Wall Street, considered the center of the financial market, to take stock of the performance of their investments.
 These investments fluctuate daily based on how well these publicly traded companies perform.
 It makes me think about a bumper sticker that I saw that asked this question:

 “Do you follow Jesus this closely?”

 What about our relationship with Jesus?
-I know that my relationship with Him is better than it was; but, not as good as He would like for it to be.
-Luke 9:23-25 (VOICE) gives us the blueprint, and a caution, for building a stronger relationship with Jesus:
+I know that my relationship with Him is better than it was but not as good as He would like for it to be.
+Luke 9:23-25 (VOICE) gives us the blueprint and caution, for building a stronger relationship with Jesus:

 “If any of you want to walk My path, you’re going to have to deny yourself.
 You’ll have to take up your cross every day and follow Me.
 If you try to avoid danger and risk, then you’ll lose everything.
 If you let go of your life and risk all for My sake, then your life will be rescued, healed, made whole and full.
 Listen, what good does it do you if you gain everything—if the whole world is in your pocket—but then your own life slips through your fingers and is lost to you?”

-- Turnaround - This relationship is often categorized by a sense of hopelessness, perhaps an emergency or life circumstance overwhelm us, and we can’t seem to fix it on our own.
-We turn to God and say “Please help.
-I need to get out of this and I can’t do it alone.”
+- This relationship is often categorized by a sense of hopelessness; perhaps an emergency or life circumstance overwhelms us, and we can’t seem to fix it on our own.
+We turn to God and say, “Please help.
+I need to get out of this, and I can’t do it alone.”

 - Sustained Success – At this stage of our relationship, the changes that we have made are becoming natural to us.
 We are at a good place but know that we can further strengthen our relationship; but we must find new ways of maintaining and challenging our personal and spiritual growth, as well as struggle with the complacency that may set in.